sacharbit/RocketDB/README.md

+**Warning: This repository is no longer active.
+If you want to use it or contribute to it, just take it, keep the license open and credit me for the code that I've made.**

 # RocketDB
 RocketDB is a simple and dependency-free NPM module for easy storage and querying of your data.
 If you have a small database for a simple nodejs app, this is the module for your needs.
 Much faster than the competition, it does all the basic things you need to get started.